nickdiego/compiledb/README.md

 ## Testing / Contributing

-I've implemented it basically because I needed to index some AOSP's modules for navigating and studying purposes (after having no satisfatory results with current tools such as [YCM-Generator][ycm] and [Bear][bear]).
+I've implemented it basically because I needed to index some [AOSP][aosp]'s modules for navigating and studying purposes (after having no satisfatory results with current tools such as [YCM-Generator][ycm] and [Bear][bear]).
 So I've reworked YCM-Generator, which resulted in `compiledb-gen-parser` and used successfully to generate compilation database for some AOSP